Ramos-Diego/domilingo/README.md

 - [x] Add edit word feature
 - [x] Sort words randomly
 - [x] Implement pagination or Infinite scroll
+- [ ] Validation, sanitizing and escaping of all inputs
 - [ ] Implement rate limiting
 - [ ] Translate site to Spanish
 - [ ] Allow users to create a username